Internal Medicine Residents-Everett; Internal Medicine Residency Program-Everett

 Wellness Program

 The WSU Everett IM Residency Mentoring Program is committed to the success of each individual resident.
-Residents are assigned a faculty mentor that is selected and trained to support the resident throughout their training.
-Mentors work with residents to establish and achieve professional development goals, maintain their well being, and truly personalize their training experience.
+Residents are assigned a faculty mentor who is selected and trained to support the resident throughout their training.
+Mentors work with residents to establish and achieve professional development goals, maintain their wellbeing, and truly personalize their training experience.
+Dr. Jerry Koh takes meticulous care to match each resident with a senior physician, whose sole priority is the resident’s learning and development.
+This system enables mentors to give open, honest and constructive feedback, and residents to freely communicate and work on professional improvement goals.